VRConservation/cmp5/2_assess.md

 - **Thematic based scopes** focus on efforts to address specific threats, opportunities, or enabling conditions.
 Examples of a thematic based scope include a project focused on illegal logging that aims to reduce timber imported into the European Union or a climate program that seeks to decrease national CO 2 emissions from transportation, homes, food, and energy production.

-:::{note} WHAT IS BEHAVIOR CHANGE AND WHY DOES IT MATTER?
+:::{important} Box 4 WHAT IS BEHAVIOR CHANGE AND WHY DOES IT MATTER?
 :class: dropdown

 Conservation challenges are often behavioral challenges.
 To solve them, it is important to consider how human behaviors at all levels of a system can support, scale, or block progress to your conservation goals.
 Behavior change is the process of changing what people do - i.e., increasing, maintaining, or decreasing a current behavior, or adopting a new behavior.
 When seeking to change behavior, it is key to understand the unique social, cultural, political, and economic contexts and systems in which these behaviors occur.
 This includes understanding whether your goals align with the goals of key actors and interested parties, reflecting on your biases and power dynamics about “right” behaviors, and considering the potential to do harm instead of good.
 Behavior change activities should be transparent and inclusive and follow ethical guidelines for research, engagement, communication, and evaluation.